defensibleltd/defensible_landing/landing/static/notes2.md

   * Uptime, errors, toil, quality of life, career, oncall, security
 * The Managers Tipping Point for DNS, DHCP, and IPAM

-**Note:** Each of the selected titles could also form a "path", compliment each other, and branch off with separate CTAs for engineer, manager, IPAM convert, Microsoft shop, AWS shop, hybrid/multicloud etc.
+**Note:** Each of the selected titles could also form a "path", compliment each other, and branch off with separate CTAs for engineer, manager, IPAM overlays, Microsoft shop, AWS shop, hybrid/multicloud etc.

 > "Every business reaches a tipping point where asset management stops being a nice to have and starts being business critical.
 Physical and virtual assets multiply, move, and morph requiring tracking, management, and allocation.
 Accountability and responsiblity for assets equally maps to the digital domain where IP addresses, VLANS, identities, and tokens support services and operations...",